Browndom/online-Cloud-RESUME/README.md

 The diagram below shows a high level over view of the AWS architecture.

 To be able to configure this architecture you will need an AWS account and willingness to spend few $.
-Also, willingness to make fail and learn from it.
+Also, willingness to fail and learn from it.

 ![static website AWS architectural diagram](https://user-images.githubusercontent.com/118439072/204096736-96530b58-a838-490b-be1b-9e7ece42672c.jpg)